Master-detail panel

 Why the if items and not active_item_id guard?

-auto_action fires once per discovery cycle (guarded by the discovery-once guard).
-Setting it unconditionally is harmless at first load, but the not active_item_id guard prevents the sidebar from declaring auto_action when a specific item is already active (e.g., when the sidebar is refreshed after a note list update).
+auto_action fires once after the panel loads.
+The not active_item_id guard prevents the sidebar from re-declaring auto_action when a specific item is already active (e.g., when the sidebar is refreshed after a list update), so it won't overwrite whatever the user already has open.
 The items guard prevents setting auto_action when there is nothing to open — opening an empty editor is worse UX than showing the empty-state placeholder.

 How item_id flows from click to editor handler.